 - 2 eggs and half a cup of beans with salsa and guacamole

-- 3 eggs with with a serving of broccoli frittata
+- 3 eggs with a serving of broccoli frittata

-While the diet plan recommends eating the same meals in repetition, you will want to avoid eating 2-3 eggs every day.
-12-18 eggs on a weekly basis could be bad news.
+While the plan recommends eating the same meals in repetition, you will want to avoid eating 2-3 eggs every day.
+12-18 eggs every week could be bad news.

 Lunch or Dinner

-One of the best ways to maintain your repetition is to make large amounts of food and simply safe some of your leftovers.
+One of the best ways to maintain your repetition is to make large amounts of food and simply save some of your leftovers.

 - Roasted chicken and veggies